nplan-io/ml_paper_club/README.md

 # (Virtual) Machine Learning Paper Club @ Google Campus with nPlan
 A repository of papers accompanying nPlan's machine learning paper club at Google Campus.

-## Important notice ##
+## Joining Instructions ##

 Whilst the COVID-19 quarantine lasts we will be conducting ML Paper Club remotely.
 Same day, same time, but via video-call.
 Every week, we will post a link next to the paper so that you can join at the time of the Meetup.
 The link will be posted here a few minutes before the start of the discussion.

-If joining us, we would greatly appreciate it if you respect the following rules:
-- When joining the call, mute your microphone and turn off your video.
-- If you want to speak, use the 'raise hand' option.
-There will be a moderator watching out for people who want to speak.
-- If you have a question, post it in the chat and the speaker will answer it for you.

 Bear in mind that these meetings may be recorded for dissemination purposes.

 ## Next meetup's paper ##